docker/compose/docs/reference/compose.md

 ### Use profiles to enable optional services

-Use `--profile` to specify one or more active profiles Calling `docker compose --profile frontend up` will start the services with the profile `frontend` and services without any specified profiles.
+Use `--profile` to specify one or more active profiles Calling `docker compose --profile frontend up` starts the services with the profile `frontend` and services without any specified profiles.
-You can also enable multiple profiles, e.g. with `docker compose --profile frontend --profile debug up` the profiles `frontend` and `debug` will be enabled.
+You can also enable multiple profiles, e.g. with `docker compose --profile frontend --profile debug up` the profiles `frontend` and `debug` is enabled.

 Profiles can also be set by `COMPOSE_PROFILES` environment variable.

 ### Configuring parallelism

 Use `--parallel` to specify the maximum level of parallelism for concurrent engine calls.
-Calling `docker compose --parallel 1 pull` will pull the pullable images defined in the Compose file one at a time.
+Calling `docker compose --parallel 1 pull` pulls the pullable images defined in the Compose file one at a time.
 This can also be used to control build concurrency.

 Parallelism can also be set by the `COMPOSE_PARALLEL_LIMIT` environment variable.